 One new technique we have that we’re very excited about is intraoperative navigation, which incorporates CT scans in the operating room to get the best view of where a tumor is located in three dimensions.
 It is particularly valuable for tumors around the pelvis, where the anatomy is complicated and reconstruction is a big challenge.

 I can’t say enough about the skill and expertise of our surgeons.
 Dr. Prince’s work with bone transport has been a major advance.
 In addition, Edward Athanasian is the only hand surgeon in the country who’s also a sarcoma expert.
-Nicola Fabbri performs very sophisticated, complex pelvic and joint reconstructions.
-Last but not least, Patrick Boland is a genius in handling the most difficult cases, for example removal of the sacrum.
+Patrick Boland is a genius in handling the most difficult cases, for example removal of the sacrum.